Alfinandika/blockchain-go/README.md

-# blockchain-go
-Code your own blockchain in less than 200 lines of Go!
+# Code your own blockchain in less than 200 lines of Go!

 Deployment steps:
 - git clone https://github.com/Alfinandika/blockchain-go.git